cartya/Build-a-Network/README.md

 ●Build a simple network with two hosts and a wireless router with at least two switchports.

-●Apply IP addressing for this lab to the PCs to enable communication between these two devices.
+●Apply IP addressing to the PCs to enable communication between the devices.

 ●Use the ping utility to verify connectivity.
 <h1></h1>